 Buffering will be required from roadway corridors with berms, decorative walls, hedges, shade trees and other landscaping.
 With appropriate buffering, the view of parking lots as seen from the road may be softened.

-Over design of parking lots often provide more spaces than what is needed, resulting in a "sea of parking spaces

-Utilize maximum number of parking spaces and require that landscaping be used as a buffer between the parking lot and the arterial.
+Over design of parking lots often provide more spaces than what is needed, resulting in a "sea of parking spaces spaces and require that landscaping be used as a buffer between the parking lot and the arterial.